FireFingers21/alfred-linkding-bookmarks/README.md

 ## Usage

-Search for your [linkding](https://linkding.link/) bookmarks using the `bm` keyword.
+Search for your [linkding](https://linkding.link/) bookmarks via the `bm` keyword.
 Type to refine your search.

 ![Searching for linkding bookmarks](Workflow/images/about/keyword.png)